tcl3/DistributedWebCrawler/README.md

     "FilePath": "./path/to/file",
   },
   "IngesterSettings": {
+    // Don't download links larger than this number of bytes "MaxContentLengthBytes": 1048576,
     // The maximum number of domains that can be downloaded from in parallel "MaxDomainsToCrawl": 50,
     // The number of HTTP 3xx redirects that will be followed before failing